dadcore-digital/voldetrump_bot/readme.md

 Using a free usage yellowed paper background for tweets to make things a bit more interesting.
 Using the font Crimson Text to hopefully get a kind of book-ish vibe.

 Nothing special about writing out the text, just loop through each line of text and write it out.
 I am wrapping it so it will fit using `textwrap`.
 Also cropping the extra bottom of the image so there's not a bunch of extra white space at the bottom of short passages.

+I pre-generated all imags on my Mac, because the font rendering there is far far better than doing it on a random Linux server, for some reason.